 - 1 lime zested and juiced

-- 1 box low sugar Sure Jell this is the pink box
+- 1 box low sugar Sure Jell Pectin make sure you get the PINK box

 - Boil hard for exactly one minute and remove from heat.
 Ladel into clean, sterilized jars.

 - Clean the tops of the jars carefully (so you get a good seal).
 Place lids on jars and screw on the rings.

 - Place in a hot water bath for 10 minutes, this will help seal the jars.
 Remove from heat and place them on a heatproof surface (I usually use a heavy cutting board.
 You'll hear the jars make a popping noise as they seal.

 - You can check to see if the jars have sealed by pressing down in the center of each jar.
 If it is sealed, it will not move.
 If it didn't seal the button on the top will pop up & down. *

 Sign up for my recipes here!!Don't worry, we'll never share your email.

 Want more recipes for jams and jellies?
 Click here and it will take you to my recipe index.
 Almost all of my jam recipes are low sugar, but as sweet as honey!
 I know you'll find a new favorite!

 *Jam or jelly did not seal?
 You have a couple of options.